Promoting XXcellence in Women's Health: Optimal Management of Women and Girls with Bleeding Disorders: Special Research Award*

 The FWGBD Special Research Award

-to support a research project in the area of bleeding disorders and their impact on women and girls, and proposed by junior faculty or fellows who are pursuing careers in the following disciplines: Adult or Pediatric Hematology; Obstetrics/ Gynecology; a Women's Reproductive Health speciality such as Adolescent Medicine or Pediatric/ Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders; and 2) to further sustain an interest in translating research into clinical care that will ultimately improve the lives of these women and girls.
+The overarching purpose of the award is two-fold: to support a research project in the area of bleeding disorders and their impact on women and girls that is proposed by junior faculty or fellows who are pursuing careers in the following disciplines: Adult or Pediatric Hematology; a Women's Reproductive Health speciality such as Obstetrics/Gynecology, Adolescent Medicine, or Pediatric/ Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders; and 2) to further sustain an interest in translating research into clinical care that will ultimately improve the lives of these women and girls.

-Research projects that will be accepted for consideration include hypothesis-generating projects:
+Research projects that will be accepted for consideration include hypothesis-generating projects in any of the following areas:

-The specific objectives of the FWGBD Special Research Award are to:
+The objectives of the FWGBD Special Research Award are to:

-- Foster collaboration between two core disciplines for WGBD—the Obstetrician/Gynecologist (or Women’s Reproductive Health specialist, such as Adolescent Medicine Provider, Pediatric/Adolescent Gynecologist, etc.) and the Hematologist.
+- Foster collaboration between two core disciplines for WGBD—the Hematologist or another subspecialty that involves the care of women and girls with bleeding disorders and is relevant to the Foundation's mission (e.g., Obstetrician/Gynecologist or Women’s Reproductive Health specialist, such as Adolescent Medicine Provider, Pediatric/Adolescent Gynecologist, etc.).

 - Provide an opportunity for junior faculty or fellows to conduct research in this important area